gardener/gardener-extension-provider-aws/BYO-GAPS.md

 ### Decision

-`pending` — add a short paragraph to the proposal's CCM-config section.
+`implemented` — added a paragraph to point 3 of the Full Replacement Model section explaining that `NLBSecurityGroupMode` is left unset (unmanaged default) and what that means.

 ### Status

-`pending`.
+`implemented` on `byo-subnet3`.

 ---